10adavis/Git_Training/README.md

 # Reproducible code using git and GitHub

 This tutorial covers version control with git.
 The tutorial is meant to be hands-on, so the target audience should have access to a PC (preferably Windows) with an internet connection.
-One must also install Git for Windows v2.31.1, and an active R/R Studio environment.
+One must also install Git for Windows (v2.31.1 or higher), and an active R/R Studio environment.

 We will begin with a brief introduction to the concepts of git and then move on to some hands-on learning (no prior experience needed).
 At the end of the meeting, you will know how to create a repository, commit changes, and push/pull changes from a remote repository.